 3. Longtermism - We prioritize flourishing nature, regardless of when it occurs.
 By considering larger timescales, we can avoid engaging in futile battles and instead identify high-leverage opportunities to safeguard certain species from temporary threats.

-Description: Planning for the longterm future, which involves ensuring that interventions will lead to impacts lasting beyond hundreds of years.
+Planning for the longterm future, which involves ensuring that interventions will lead to impacts lasting beyond hundreds of years.
 We will leverage our unique advantages to act early and change the course of events, enhancing ecosystem resilience.
 Longtermism requires us to consider the needs and desires of unborn individuals across diverse cultures while anticipating changing technological capabilities and various geographic and political shifts.
 We must navigate evolving valuescapes.
 Longterm strategy is about fostering futures that both we and future generations will find desirable.

-Definition: Preserving the greatest portion of the tree of life through the EcoResilience Initiative.
 Description: Prioritize preventing extinction in species that are genetically distant from others to enhance ecosystem resilience.
 Focus on projects that will create the most significant impact for the largest number of species spread widely across the tree of life.
 It is essential to avoid bias towards 'charismatic' species like local mammals.
 This approach can be quantified using Evolutionary Distinctiveness through genetic uniqueness metrics, aligning with longtermism to ensure sustainable conservation efforts.

 Description: It is crucial to anticipate which ecosystems are at risk of collapse and intervene, especially when such collapses would be difficult, if not impossible, to reverse.
-While ecosystem change is a natural process, we must oppose changes that lead to reduced flourishing of life, diminished ecosystem services, and instability.
+While ecosystem change is a natural process, we must combat changes that lead to reduced flourishing of life, diminished ecosystem services, and instability.
 This endeavor requires a deeper understanding of ecosystem resilience and how to effectively implement interventions aligned with longtermism.

 EcoResilience Initiative